tweag/nickel/doc/manual/syntax.md

 an enum tag insists on the fact that only a finite number of alternatives can be used for the corresponding value.

-Enum are also handled more finely by the typechecker, however, as of the version 0.1 of Nickel, enum types have been temporary disabled for incidental reasons.
+Enum will also be handled more finely by the typechecker, however, as of the version 0.1 of Nickel, enum types are not yet supported.

 ## Equality